-Our Manuka Honey 16+ is imported from New Zealand since 1994, and is truly tested and certified in NZ Labs.
-By purchasing your Manuka Honey (Regular and Active) from Manuka Honey USA, you know that you are in good hands with our firm, and that you can recommend us to your family and friends
+Our Manuka Honey UMF 16+ has been imported from New Zealand since 1994, and is truly tested and certified in NZ Labs.
+By purchasing your Manuka Honey (Regular and Active) from Manuka Honey USA, you know that you are in good hands with our firm, and that you can recommend us to your family and friends.

 Shelf Life and Storage Information for Products and Ingredients

 Finished products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend shelf life.
 Shelf life is 9 - 12 months

 Sample sizes do have a shorter shelf life (generally 3-6 months and items in jars can dry up quicker than this if the lid is not tightened well enough (except our vitamin C serums - use within 90 days).

 Please try to keep out of high humidity or heat if possible!
 Store out of direct light and in dark cabinet if possible also!

 The only thing we don't suggest refrigerating is the mandelic or salicylic acid serums as those can crystallize in the refrigerator and not go back to their normal state even if you warm them up.

 Hydrosols - Take out 1/2 oz to 1 oz in a separate spray bottle from your original container and keep the larger bottle in the refrigerator!